lucidrains/coco-lm-pytorch/README.md

     discriminator,
     discr_dim = 1024,            # the embedding dimension of the discriminator
-    discr_layer = 'attn_layers', # the layer name in the discriminator, whose output would be used for predicting token is still the same or replaced mask_token_id = 2,           # the token id reserved for masking pad_token_id = 0,            # the token id for padding mask_prob = 0.15,            # masking probability for masked language modeling
+    discr_layer = 'attn_layers', # the layer name in the discriminator, whose output would be used for predicting token is still the same or replaced cls_token_id = 1,            # a token id must be reserved for [CLS], which is prepended to the sequence for contrastive learning mask_token_id = 2,           # the token id reserved for masking pad_token_id = 0,            # the token id for padding mask_prob = 0.15,            # masking probability for masked language modeling